We give 9 Lives cat food a rating of 3.4 out of 5 stars.

 9 Lives Cat Food Reviewed

-Who makes 9 Lives, and where is it produced?
+Who makes 9 Lives, & where is it produced?

 9 Lives is owned by Big Heart Pet Brands and is crafted alongside their other brands.
 Their facilities are located in Kansas and Pennsylvania.
 Their formulas are crafted in these facilities, as well as a few international manufacturers.
 Not all of their recipes are made in the USA, though they don’t disclose precisely what recipes are made where.